Quit Smoking App For Women Managing Stress, Cravings, And Triggers

 Should women use a stop smoking app without medical guidance?
 Apps can support behavior change, but they cannot prescribe, diagnose, or manage medical risk.

 Pregnancy, trying to conceive, breastfeeding, hormonal birth control, high blood pressure, heart disease, and significant mental health symptoms all deserve clinician guidance.
 Medication questions matter too, including nicotine replacement therapy, bupropion, varenicline, and mental health medicines.
-Women who smoke are about 25% more likely than male smokers to develop coronary heart disease, even when smoking fewer cigarettes, according to a large review source.
+Women who smoke are about 25% more likely than male smokers to develop coronary heart disease, even when smoking fewer cigarettes, according to a large review the NIH.

 If quitting brings chest pain, severe depression, panic, thoughts of self-harm, or withdrawal symptoms that feel unsafe, seek urgent medical help rather than relying on an app.